Editorial Team

 Sunil K Pandya, MBBS, MS, FAMS

 He has written essays - in scientific journals as well as in the popular press - on neurosurgery, on the history of medicine, and on issues pertinent to ethics in medicine.
-He is the Emeritus Editor of the Indian Journal of Medical Ethics and serves on the editorial boards of medical journals such as the National Medical Journal of India and Mens Sana Monographs.
-Dr. Pandya is a life member of the Neurological Society of India and the Asiatic Society of Bombay.
+He was the Emeritus Editor of the Indian Journal of Medical Ethics and served on the editorial boards of medical journals such as the National Medical Journal of India and Mens Sana Monographs.
+Dr. Pandya was a life member of the Neurological Society of India and the Asiatic Society of Bombay.

 Gayathri Prabhu, PhD